-- make a positive contribution to the Conservation Area through high quality design with buildings respecting the height, size, scale and massing of adjacent buildings, plot width and form; - reinforce local identity by the use of traditional materials; - retain locally important buildings, structures and open spaces that contribute to Edgmond's rural character; - use the historic character of the Conservation Area and the buildings within it to inform the design concept for new development; - where innovative design is proposed, developments should fit sensitively into the village frontage and street scene; - retain or increase stone walls, tree cover and hedgerows as essential components of the village character;
+- make a positive contribution to the Conservation Area through high quality design with buildings respecting the height, size, scale and massing of adjacent buildings, plot width and form; - reinforce local identity by the use of traditional materials; - retain locally important buildings, structures and open spaces that contribute to Edgmond's rural character; - use the historic character of the Conservation Area and the buildings within it to inform the design concept for new development; - where innovative design is proposed, developments should fit sensitively into the village frontage and street scene; - retain and/or increase stone walls, tree cover and hedgerows as essential components of the village character;

-Developers must provide clear evidence as to how their proposals have taken into account local character and distinctiveness and they must provide detail on the steps taken to produce high quality design that, where appropriate, also conserves and enhances significant heritage assets together with their settings.
-Proposals that fail to respond adequately to their context will not be supported.
+Developers must provide clear evidence as to how their proposals have taken into account local character and distinctiveness and they must provide detail on the steps taken to produce high quality design that, where appropriate, also conserves and enhances significant heritage assets together with their settings and important associated spaces.
+Proposals that fail to respond adequately to their context or that reduce the rural characteristics of the Conservation Area will not be supported.